 Thanks to a new Project GREEEN (Generating Research and Extension to meet Economic and Environmental Needs) grant received this year, we now know that many of the dying branches are infected withPhomopsis.
 However, Phomopsis is normally a stress pathogen causing light, moderate or at times severe infection depending on weather, planting density, age of tree (worse on young trees in nurseries), and overall health of the tree.
 Why are we finding so much Phomopsis and on older trees?
 Could it be due to additional stresses caused by the new spruce infecting fungi, such as the non-pathogen Setomelanomma or Stigmina, which has not officially been proven a pathogen on spruce, yet?
 Or can it be blamed on the weather?
 Often there is too much rain in the spring and it is too dry in the summer.
 Or have we planted spruce on poor sites?

 One thing is certain: It is getting worse and it can be found throughout the state.
 There are still plenty of healthy spruce trees, but mixed among them are spruce trees slowly disintegrating in front of us.
 Using Project GREEEN funds, we are developing DNA markers to detect the fungi, find which ones are present and which ones are required for symptom expression and tree death.
 We will report our findings here periodically.
 There are chemical options available for Phomopsis and Rhizosphaera needlecast and we will explore those next time.

-some trees, you may be able to see typical Phomopsis
+Photo 3.
+On some trees, you may be able to see typical Phomopsis infection symptoms

 where new growth curls downward and dies.